UoB-OOP/coms10017/summative/assessment.md

    BlackBoard before the deadline in form of one single zip file called `sy.zip`.
-Your sub-projects `cw-model` and `cw-ai` must be in two different top level subfolders called `cw-model` and `cw-ai` within the zip file. **Do not include the report in the zip archive, it must submitted separately on BlackBoard**
+Your sub-projects `cw-model` and `cw-ai` must be in two different top level subfolders called `cw-model` and `cw-ai` within the zip file. **Do not include the report in the zip archive, it must be submitted separately on BlackBoard**

 Concretely, submit the following: